lollykrown/react-covid/README.md

 ## Like what you see?

-Please leave a star on our GitHub repo!
+You can leave a star on the GitHub repo!

 [![N|Solid](screenshots/stats.png)](https://kovid-app.netlify.app/)
 [![N|Solid](screenshots/table.png)](https://kovid-app.netlify.app/)